AMPED: Adaptive Multi-objective Projection for balancing Exploration and skill Diversification: Experiments

-Each component’s impact is quantified by individually ablating it within AMPED and reporting the resulting relative change in total returns (see Table~\ref{tab:numerical_result_ablation_study}).
+Ablation of AMPED shows that each component, RND, contrastive diversity, gradient surgery, and skill selection, makes a non-redundant and substantial contribution to the overall efficacy of AMPED.
+To quantify each component’s impact, we individually ablated it within AMPED and reporting the resulting relative change in total returns with standard deviation (Table~\ref{tab:numerical_result_ablation_study}).
 In the Walker domain, removing RND incurs a 21.1\% drop; in Quadruped it costs 16.2\%; in Jaco, 0.9\% increased but it is negligible, confirming RND’s crucial exploration role.
 Dropping the AnInfoNCE diversity term reduces Walker by 5.7\%, Quadruped by 2.4\%, and Jaco by 16.5\%, underscoring the need for skill separation.
 Disabling gradient surgery degrades returns by 4.3\% (Walker), 9.3\% (Quadruped), and 26.5\% (Jaco), highlighting the value of conflict resolution.
 Finally, omitting the skill selector yields a 0.5\% gain in Walker but decreases Quadruped by 6.2\% and Jaco by 4.5\%, demonstrating the importance of the skill selector.

-Collectively, these ablations confirm that each component-RND, contrastive diversity, gradient surgery, and skill selection—makes a non‐redundant and substantial contribution to the overall efficacy of AMPED.